-- An associate degree in nursing from an accredited school or a diploma from a National League for Nursing (NLN) accredited school. - Unrestricted, unencumbered, current nursing license from the state of employment. - License must be kept current throughout program. - At least one year experience working as a registered nurse preferred. - Completion of at least 58 transferable semester hours. - A minimum cumulative GPA of 2.5 for all prior college work. - General education and nursing related courses must be met in addition to BSN major courses. - Demonstrate computer literacy prior to module three. - Provide evidence of current professional malpractice insurance; minimum \$1/3 million prior to Senior Nursing Project. - Compliance with all institutional requirements prior to Senior Nursing Project.
+- An associate degree in nursing from an accredited school or a diploma from a National League for Nursing (NLN) accredited school. - Unrestricted, unencumbered, current nursing license from the state of employment. - License must be kept current throughout program. - At least one year experience working as a registered nurse preferred. - Completion of at least 58 transferable semester hours. - A minimum cumulative GPA of 2.5 for all prior college work. - General education and nursing related courses must be met in addition to BSN major courses. - Provide evidence of current professional malpractice insurance; minimum \$1/3 million prior to Senior Nursing Project. - Compliance with all institutional requirements prior to Senior Nursing Project. - This progam is also offered online with specific delivery system requirements.
+Contact the program advisor for more information.